AmandineBruyndonckx/lmapr1492/README.md

 el_bands : analysis of the electronic bands and the band gap of CaCN2

-ph__bands : analysis of the bands of phonon of CaCN2
+ph_bands : analysis of the bands of phonon of CaCN2

+ph_dos : analysis of the density of phonon of CaCN2